maxharp3r/fmh-cv/cv.md

     Founded a startup business with the broad goal of providing software that supports data-driven decision-making through the synthesis and visualization of existing knowledge.
     Launched thinkmeter.com and eventburn.com, both hosted on Google App Engine.

-GroupLens Research Lab, University of Minnesota, MN
+University of Minnesota, MN
 :   (20% - 50% time, 2009 - 2010)
     Post-Doctoral Associate
     Coordinated research efforts between the GroupLens research group and scholars from the Department of Writing Studies.
     Developed machine learning techniques that can infer the intent of users of social software.
     Contributed to an NSF grant to extend the group’s work on question and answer Web sites.
 Mentored graduate students.

-GroupLens Research Lab, University of Minnesota, MN
+University of Minnesota, MN
 :   (2004 - 2009)
     Research Assistant
     Led and participated in several research teams, with the overarching goal of learning and publishing about user behavior in online systems.